How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and allow it to run for around three minutes.
-This will help clear any blockages in your shower drain.
+Start the vacuum, and let it run for approximately three minutes.
+This should remove any obstructions in the shower drain.

 Method | Supplies Needed | Steps |